epfml/sent2vec/README.md

 ```
 cat text.txt | ./fasttext print-sentence-vectors model.bin
 ```

+If you decide to download and use one of our models, it is also possible to use the python code provided in the `get_sentence_embeddings_from_pre-trained_models` notebook.
+It handles tokenization and can be given raw sentences.

 # Using Sentence level nearest neighbour search and analogies
 Given a pre-trained model `model.bin` , here is how to use these features.
 For the nearest neighbouring sentence feature, you need the model as well as a corpora in which you can search for the nearest neighbouring sentence to your input sentence.
 We use cosine distance as our distance metric.
 To do so, we use the command `nnSent` and the input should be 1 sentence per line: